 - Exit and entry times are fixed to allow enough cleaning time between lets so the cottage can be presented to the next party as they would expect to find it.
 On Saturday changeovers between March and October, the ferry arrives in Tiree at 11.00am therefore:

-On date of departure – Please vacate cottage by 9.00am.
+On date of departure – Please vacate cottage by 9.30am.
+(Extra time included to allow you to clean before you depart – see points 7-9)

 - Please be advised that it is an old cottage and as such the stairs are fairly steep – please supervise young children accordingly.

-- In the unlikely event that Machair Cottage, Heanish becomes uninhabitable for the whole duration of your rental period / at any point during your rental period due to storm damage, flood, fire or other unforeseen causes beyond our control, our responsibility and financial liability shall be limited to the return of the rental money received / pro-rata thereof – however, this does not include rental refunds in the event the ferry or plane is delayed or cancelled due to adverse weather conditions.
+- In the unlikely event that Machair Cottage, Heanish becomes uninhabitable for the whole duration of your rental period / at any point during your rental period due to storm damage, flood, fire or other unforeseen causes beyond our control, our responsibility and financial liability shall be limited to the return of the rental money received / pro-rata thereof – however, this does not include rental refunds in the event the ferry or plane is delayed or cancelled due to adverse weather conditions nor government interventions / travel restrictions etc to restrict spread of disease for example as outlined at point 18 – please ensure adequate insurance taken out.

 - The cottage is cleaned and maintained to a high standard however we cannot legislate for every eventuality / visitor activity outside of our control.
-Visitor activity such as cooking for example, which may lead to strong but temporary after-smells, would not render the cottage uninhabitable for the next visitor.
-Any claim to the contrary would have to be considered on an individual basis and rely on both the integrity of the visitor together with the opinion of our housekeeper as to whether or not any pro-rata refund of rental money was appropriate.
+Visitor activity such as cooking for example, which may lead to strong but temporary after-smells, would not render the cottage uninhabitable for the next visitor and no refund/pro-rata refund will be made.

 - We reserve the right to amend these conditions at any time and without notice.
 E&OE.